backend v0.5.2

 This lets every layer – context, services, rules, and serializers – work with native Crystal values instead of a wrapper type.
 The responder can dispatch on the actual type, MessagePack serializes without unwrapping, and validation errors flow through as plain hashes.
 It removes the JSON::Any dependency from the core, makes the context format-agnostic, and gives the compiler full visibility into data shapes for better errors and zero-cost abstractions.

 Why Crystal?
 Expressive syntax that lowers the barrier for developers coming from Ruby or TypeScript.
-AOT compilation and a single binary output that eliminates runtime dependency management at deploy time.
-Performance that competes with Go, C and Rust (see LangArena) without sacrificing readability.
-The type system catches a large class of bugs at compile time that dynamic languages surface only in production.
+Ahead-Of-Time (AOT) compilation and a single binary output eliminates runtime dependency management at deploy time.
+Performance that competes with Go and Rust without sacrificing readability.

 Contributing